 Poetry challenges can be fun at any time of year, but they are especially meaningful during National Poetry Month.
 The event is celebrated every April in the United States.
 It was created in 1996 by the Academy of American Poets and lasts for the entire month of April.
 The goal of poetry month is to increase both the awareness and the appreciation of poetry.
 National Poetry Month was established in Canada in 1998 by the League of Canadian Poets and is also celebrated in April of each year.

-A Poetry Challenge
+A Writing Challenge

 Writing challenges can be very useful for both prose writers and poets.
 They often trigger new ideas and can encourage people to write in a new genre.
 Although the rules of a writing challenge may at first seem restrictive, they can sometimes stimulate creativity as a writer tries to follow the requirements while still expressing their thoughts.

 The idea behind the challenge in which I participated was to create a story with a series of poems written by different people.
-The first poem in the series established the setting, characters and theme of the story.
+The first poem in the series established the setting, characters, and theme of the story.
 The last one presented the conclusion.
 The poems in the middle told the story.
 A similar challenge could be performed by other writing groups.
 A writer's position in the poetry chain could be chosen voluntarily or by choosing random numbers.
 It's very interesting to see the final story that's created when the poems are read in the correct sequence.

 - Each poem had to be no longer than ten lines.

 - The theme of the first poem presented to the writers had to be followed.
 This theme was the goal of the devil to obtain the soul of a woman who had just died.
 Another element of the first poem was the presence of a church.

 The poem's theme made me think of the word Lucifer as a name for the devil and of the word's other meanings.
 I think that the meaning and symbolism of words is an interesting topic to explore.